General questions about WLST are addressed.

 Yes.
 You can create an instance of the WLST interpreter in your Java code and use it to run WLST commands and scripts.
 You can then call the WLST scripts as a startup class or as part of

 ejbCreate so that they execute on the server side.
-For more information, see Embedded Mode.
+See Embedded Mode.

 Can I customize WLST?